 Big Agnes Flying Diamond 6

-Read full review: Big Agnes Flying Diamond 6
+Read review: Big Agnes Flying Diamond 6

 Analysis and Test Results

 The Big Agnes Flying Diamond 6 was the burliest tent in this review.
-It's the only tent we felt inclined to pitch in the snow for a winter camping adventure.
-It has a low profile and reliable guy lines to keep it stable in high winds.
-The Mountain Hardwear Optic 6 also scored very highly with its aerodynamic design, solid guy lines, and burly poles.
+It's the only tent we reviewed that we'd take on a winter camping adventure.
+It has a low profile and reliable guylines to keep it stable in high winds.
+The North Face Wawona scored highly as well with its aerodynamic design, solid guylines, and burly poles.
+The Wawona also had the best built-in vestibule for hanging out and cooking in during storms.
 The Coleman Carlsbad Fast Pitch 6 crushed the competition when it came to keeping cool in the hot summer sun.